-Join us to experience and discuss the exciting future of architecture across realities in this VR session, followed by a panel discussion at Sto Werkstatt.
-This event marks the unveiling of a further virtual dimension to the current installation 'The Glass Chain' by emerging architecture and research practice Space Popular.
+Architecture across Realities was an opportunity to experience and discuss the exciting future of architecture across realities through both a VR session, followed by a panel discussion at Sto Werkstatt.
+This event marked the unveiling of a further virtual dimension to the installation 'The Glass Chain' by emerging architecture and research practice Space Popular.

 In ‘The Glass Chain’ Space Popular explore the possibilities of glass in architecture and among the richly interwoven narratives that have informed the installation, lies a proposition: Like the liquid crystals found in our glass mobile phone screens or the displays in Virtual Reality headsets, could the thin digitally printed layer of ceramic ink on the back of a glass facade panel be considered virtual content?

-Designed and created by Space Popular, the VR experience will expand your perception across multiple realities.
-Across its duration you will experience playful shifts in scale and be introduced to new environments and even characters in 'The Glass Chain', which blend the physical with the virtual.
+Designed and created by Space Popular, the VR experience expands your perception across multiple realities.
+Across its duration you experience playful shifts in scale and are introduced to new environments and even characters in 'The Glass Chain', which blend the physical with the virtual.

-Taking 'the Glass Chain' as a departure point, the panel discussion chaired by James Taylor-Foster (Editor-at-Large at ArchDaily), will speculate on the potentials of designing and experiencing architecture across real and virtual domains, and the effects this could have on design methodologies and practice in future.
+Taking 'the Glass Chain' as a departure point, the panel discussion chaired by James Taylor-Foster (Editor-at-Large at ArchDaily), speculated on the potentials of designing and experiencing architecture across real and virtual domains, and the effects this could have on design methodologies and practice in the future.

 Lara Lesmes and Fredrik Hellberg (Co-Directors of Space Popular, Architecture and Research Practice and unit master of research unit ‘Tools for Architecture’ at the Architectural Association)

 Ben Vickers (Chief Technology Officer at the Serpentine Galleries and an initiator of the open-source monastic order unMonastery.)

 What can virtual realities bring to the design and development of our built environment?

 How does the visual experience of virtual worlds trigger other senses?